samzipper/website-HEAL/content/join/_index.md

 ## Graduate Students
 I can advise students through the [KU Department of Geology](https://geo.ku.edu/) or the [KU Department of Geography and Atmospheric Science](https://geog.ku.edu/) depending on student interests and programmatic fit.
 I am always happy to work with students on developing proposals for external funding, such as the [NSF GRFP](http://www.nsfgrfp.org/), [USDA Predoctoral Fellowship](https://nifa.usda.gov/funding-opportunity/agriculture-and-food-research-initiative-education-workforce-development), or internal KU fellowships, such as the [Self Fellowship](https://selfgraduate.ku.edu).
 If you are interested, please [send Sam an email]({{< ref "/authors/samuel-c.-zipper" >}}).

+For more about applying to graduate school, [the GeoGradApp website](https://geogradapp.com/) provides lots of useful information about applying to graduate school.

 ## Postdocs
 I will be hiring a postdoctoral scholar in late 2022/early 2023.
 Details will be posted in early 2022.
 Apart from that, I am always excited to work together to develop a mutually agreeable project and identify a suitable funding body, such as: